timjs/tophat/reviews/icfp-rebuttal.md

 Also, our system simplifies the notion of editors and connects them to the already existing notion of widgets.

-All these points are not sufficiently emphasized in the paper.
+All these points are not sufficiently emphasised in the paper.

 ### Application